-We will unify static, post-mortem and on-the-fly approaches by viewing each as a type of static analysis on an appropriately constrained programming model.
+Despite their apparent differences, we will unify the static analysis, post-mortem, and onthe-fly approaches by viewing each as a type of static analysis on an appropriately constrained programming model.
 We will constrain the programming model along two major axes.
-The first axis identifies the type of synchronization.
-The second axis identifies the constraints on the control flow of the program.
-The current known results on computing ordering relationships are summarized in Table 3.1 at the end of this section and described in Section 4.
+The first axis identifies the constraints on the control flow constructs used by the program.
+The second axis identifies the kinds of synchronization used by the program.
+The current known results on computing ordering relationships are described in Section 3 and summarized in Table 2.1 at the end of this section.
 The following subsections detail the taxonomy.